In our last post, we reproduced the

 You could try hiring such a service, and maybe even try to complement it with dynamic analysis tools like fuzzing and debuggers, but those have their own issues.

-The only way to deal with the risk of unknown vulnerabilities in libraries is to have someone who understands security analyse the source code.
+The only way to deal with the risk of unknown vulnerabilities in libraries is to have someone who understands security analyze the source code.
 Static analysis of libraries is best thought of as providing hints where security vulnerabilities might be located in the code, not a replacement for experts.

 In the future, we might see things like distributed on-demand security testing and machine learning algorithms[2] using support vector machines to try to predict which commits are likely to open vulnerabilities, but in the meantime, stick to the tried-and-true.